amjithavs/amjithavs/README.md

-# 👋 Welcome

-## Amjitha VS
+# Amjitha VS

 ### Senior Technical Writer | Documentation Lead

-**Product Documentation • API Documentation • Docs-as-Code • Information Architecture • AI-Assisted Documentation**
+**Product Documentation • Developer Documentation • API Documentation • Information Architecture • Docs-as-Code • AI-Assisted Documentation**

 ---

-## About This Portfolio

-Welcome to my Technical Writing Portfolio.
+# Technical Writing Portfolio

-I'm a **Senior Technical Writer with 14+ years of experience** delivering end-to-end documentation for **Semiconductor (EDA), FinTech, Cloud, and Enterprise Software** products.
+This portfolio showcases representative technical documentation demonstrating my expertise in **Semiconductor (EDA), FinTech, and Enterprise Software** products.

-This portfolio showcases representative documentation samples demonstrating my expertise in documentation strategy, information architecture, API documentation, user assistance, release documentation, documentation governance, and modern Docs-as-Code practices.
+The collection includes examples of product documentation, developer documentation, API documentation, information architecture, documentation planning, release documentation, documentation governance, and modern Docs-as-Code practices.

+The samples included here are intended to demonstrate my approach to planning, authoring, reviewing, publishing, and maintaining high-quality technical documentation throughout the product lifecycle.

 > **Disclaimer**
 >
 > The documents included in this portfolio are original, fictional, or sanitized examples created solely for demonstration purposes.
-They do not contain confidential or proprietary information from any current or former employer.
+They do **not** contain confidential or proprietary information from any current or former employer.

 ---